Directive on representative actions – analysis

 Instead, Directive 2020/1828 stipulates that the representative action must provide sufficient information about the consumers affected by the representative action.

-Member States may introduce or maintain provisions in their national law under which an authorized entity can apply for injunctive measures only after consulting with the trader involved to bring about a cessation of the infringement.
-If the entrepreneur does not cease the violation within two weeks of receiving the consultation request, the authorized entity may immediately bring a representative action for injunctive measures.
+Member States may introduce or maintain provisions in their national law under which a qualified entity may seek application of injunctive measures to cease harmful practices only after consulting with the entrepreneur concerned in order to lead the entrepreneur to cessation of infringement.
+If the entrepreneur does not cease the infringement within two weeks of receiving the consultation request, the qualified entity may immediately bring a representative action for application of injunctive measures to cease harmful practices.

 Directive 2020/1828 mandates that representative actions for injunctive measures to cease harmful practices must be conducted with due procedural expediency.

 Ad.
-2) Remedial measures are—depending on the case—measures such as compensation, repair, replacement, price reduction, termination of the contract, or reimbursement.
+2) Remedial measures are – depending on the case – measures such as compensation, repair, replacement, price reduction, termination of the contract, or reimbursement.

 Remedial measures are aimed at granting consumers specific compensation for having been affected by a harmful practice.
 It is up to the Member States to choose the appropriate mechanism: opt-in (the action is brought on behalf of consumers who explicitly express their will to be represented), opt-out (the action is brought on behalf of all consumers affected by a given practice, unless a consumer declares they do not wish to be included in the action), or a combination of both.
+Directive 2020/1828 requires consideration of the legal traditions of the Member States in this regard.
+As for the traditions present in the Polish legal system, in the case of group proceedings, the legislator has adopted the opt-in model (the group proceeding includes persons who have submitted a declaration of joining the group).

 Directive 2020/1828 stipulates that consumers who do not have their habitual residence in the Member State in which the representative action is brought must explicitly express their will to be represented (opt-in model).